-What to Expect from Indian Cinema this Decade!!
+What to Expect from Indian Cinema In This New Decade

 I can’t believe it’s 2020 already.
 A new year, a new decade; how time rushes by!
 The rhythm of another year fills us with hope, perseverance, and the will to do something better than yesterday, doesn’t it?

 The previous decade (2009-2019) was quite eventful.
 A lot happened in the socio-economic-political trade, and also movies.
 Indian cinema witnessed a wave of change in many aspects.